-This paper shows that greater spatial correlation of productivities increases welfare inequality by altering the pattern of international trade.
+This paper shows that greater spatial correlation of productivities alters patterns of international trade in a way that could increase international inequality.
 Theoretically, the spatial structure of productivity shapes countries' gains from trade because they trade more with their neighbors than distant countries.
 Our empirical investigation leverages exogenous variation in the spatial correlation of agricultural productivities induced by a naturally-occurring global climatic phenomenon over the last half-century.
-We find that gains from trade respond to spatial correlation in a manner that increases international inequality.
+We find that patterns of trade respond to spatial correlation in a manner consistent with increased international inequality.
 When we amend projections of anthropogenic-climate-change impacts based on quasi-experimental estimates to incorporate this general-equilibrium effect, projected international inequality rises.